Review of the Jaragar jjs008 Unisex Automatic Wristwatch With Date and Day Functions

 Features: See-through design case-back

-Functions: Day of week; day of month; and twenty-four-hour clock
+Functions: Day of week; day of month; and 24-hour clock

 Band material: PU leather